Donders-Institute/bidscoin/docs/troubleshooting.rst

 Workflow
 --------
-The first step in troubleshooting is to look at the warnings and messages printed out in the terminal (they are also save to disk in the ``bidsfolder/code/bidscoin`` output folder).
+The first step in workflow troubleshooting is to look at the warnings and messages printed out in the terminal (they are also saved to disk in the ``bidsfolder/code/bidscoin`` output folder).
 Make sure you are OK with the warnings (they are meaningful and not to be ignored) and do not continue with a next step until all errors are resolved.
+Below you can find answers to some commonly reported issues.

 My bidsmap is empty
 ^^^^^^^^^^^^^^^^^^^